Withdrawals

 Note: The Medical Withdrawal process only reviews the health conditions of a student and not the conditions of a student's immediate family members.

-Students will be notified in writing (or email) within fifteen (15) business days (excluding holidays and University closings) that their appeal has been received and if additional information is needed.
+Students will be notified in writing (or email) within fifteen (15) business days (excluding holidays and University closings) that their appeal has been received, and if additional information is needed.
 When all documentation is received, the Medical Withdrawal Committee will consider the appeal at the next regularly scheduled meeting and issue a decision within fifteen (15) business days.

 Appeals that are submitted at the end of the semester, or withdrawals approved retroactively for a previous semester, will generally not be considered for a refund of tuition.

-*Appeals of the decision of the Medical Withdrawal Committee lies with the Academic Appeals Committee but can be deferred by the committee to the Dean of Students and/or Provost (or designee) for final action.
+*Appeals of the decision of the Medical Withdrawal Committee lie with the Academic Appeals Committee but can be deferred by the committee to the Dean of Students and/or Provost (or designee) for final action.
 Appeals must be in writing and submitted within ten (10) days of notification of review and decision.
 The Medical Withdrawal Committee makes recommendations to the Academic Appeals Committee and/or University Registrar for policy revisions on the basis of case experience.

 Questions regarding the medical withdrawal process may be directed to the Dean of Students Office or the Office of the Registrar.